chinmoy12c/autopsy/README.md

 ### Logging

-By default, Autopsy logs output from `autopsy.py` to both the console and to `flask.log`.
+By default, Autopsy logs output from `autopsy.py` to both the console and `flask.log`.
 To turn off console logging, comment out the 4 lines at the top of `autopsy.py` that involve the `ch` variable.

 ## Using the production server